rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 This associates an extra IP to the Kubernetes API server's generated HTTPS certificate.
 **Here's an explanation of the effect:**

-   1. If you're running k3d from a localhost or you plan to run 100% of kubectl commands while ssh'd into the k3d server, then you can omit these flags or copy paste unmodified incorrect values with no ill effect.
+   1. If you are running k3d from a local host or you plan to run 100% of kubectl commands while ssh'd into the k3d server, then you can omit these flags or paste unmodified incorrect values with no ill effect.

    2. If you plan to run k3d on a remote server, but run kubectl, helm, and kustomize commands from a workstation, which would be needed if you wanted to do something like kubectl port-forward then you would need to specify the remote server's public or private IP address here.
-After copy pasting the ~/.kube/config file from the k3d server to your workstation you will need to edit the IP inside of the file from 0.0.0.0 to the value you used for SERVER_IP.
+After pasting the ~/.kube/config file from the k3d server to your workstation, you will need to edit the IP inside of the file from 0.0.0.0 to the value you used for SERVER_IP.

 **Tips for looking up the value to plug into SERVER_IP:**